 This post may contain affiliate links.
-If you click on an affiliate link and make a purchase, we receive a small commission at no extra cost to you, which helps to support our site.
+If you click on an affiliate link and make a purchase, we receive a small commission at no extra cost to you.
 Find our full disclosure here.

 Cut the branches longer than you need and bring them inside.
-Fill your vase with warm water, and trim the branches to size.
+Fill a vase with warm water, and trim the branches to size.
 Before arranging them in the vase, make some small cuts up the ends or give the base of each branch a little smush with a hammer.

 * What do you like to force each spring?